 KAFKA STREAMS FEATURES AND BENEFITS

-Some of the factors I find appealing about Kafka Streams include:
+Some of the factors I find appealing include:

 - Lightweight – no external dependencies other than Kafka itself of course, yet you can still scale out horizontally

-- Testable – it’s easy to write Kafka Streams test (see the tutorial section for links on how to test Kafka Streams)
+- Testable – it’s easy to write tests (see the tutorial section for links on how to test Kafka Streams)

 - JVM – I don’t have to learn a new language.
 Can continue to use Scala as I can in Spark.